sitetester/sochain-api-parser/README.md

 Alternatively, we can set `gin` framework's `EnvGinMode` to `test`

 **Caching:**
-Currently caching is implemented through `https://github.com/patrickmn/go-cache`, so repeated requests are returning much faster (without actually generating full response).
+Currently, caching is implemented through https://github.com/patrickmn/go-cache, so repeated requests are returning much faster (without actually generating full response).
 Other options are `redis / mecached / Varnish`

 **Logging:**
 There is a single instance of logger being used throughout app & it will log to `logs/app.log`.
 Currently unexpected API responses are logged.